ovity/octotree/README.md

 ### Others

 - **Show sidebar on hover**.
 If checked, hover the Octotree button to open the sidebar.
 Otherwise, click the button to open the sidebar.
-- **Lazy-load code tree**.
-By default, Octotree loads everything in a single API request to render the full code tree.
-If you frequently work with big repositories, you should select this option so that Octotree only loads and renders the code tree lazily.
 - **Show file-type icons**.
 If checked, show different icons for different file types.
-- **Show only pull request changes (Pro)**.
-If checked, show only the change set of the current pull request.
-Otherwise, show the full code tree.
-If a PR has more than 300 files, only 300 are shown.
+- **Enable bookmarking**.
+If checked, show the bookmark icon for repositories, files, pull requests and issues.
 - **Enable Octotree in pages (Pro)**.
 Control the GitHub pages in which Octotree shows up.
 - **Cache repositories locally (Pro)**.
 Whether to cache the repository file structure in **local machine cache** (via browser Cache API).
 This *significantly* speeds up subsequent visits to large repositories and reduces the number of API requests to GitHub.
+- **Lazy-load code tree**.
+By default, Octotree loads everything in a single API request to render the full code tree.
+It could be slow if working with a large repository.
+If you frequently work with big repositories, you should select this option so that Octotree only loads and renders the code tree lazily.
+- **Enable multi-tab (Pro)**.
+What it says.
+- **Font settings (Pro)**.
+This will affect the source code font only.

 ## Pro Features